Where are they now? The Guardian’s 10 ‘next big things’ from 2014

 “I’ve played at United and you’re very conscious of adding too much pressure to young players.
 However, I genuinely think this guy could be one of the best in the world.
 I think he’s that talented,” Gary Neville said that year.

 Januzaj didn’t turn out to be one of the best players in the world, struggling on loans at Borussia Dortmund and Sunderland before eventually signing for Real Sociedad in 2017, but he’s been decent enough.
-The Belgium international has clocked up over 100 appearances for La Real but nowadays he’s often a bench warmer.

 Just the four Champions Leagues, two La Liga titles and a World Cup for Varane since this was written.